pirtleshell/xml-sitemap/docs/api.md

 <a name="XmlSitemap+files"></a>

 ### xmlSitemap.files : <code>Object</code>
 Object of files linked to a url, for determining lastmod.
-To link a file use [linkFile](#XmlSitemap+linkFile) or pass the filename under the key `file` in the initial options.
+To link a file use [XmlSitemap#linkFile](XmlSitemap#linkFile) or pass the filename under the key `file` in the initial options.

 **Kind**: instance property of <code>[XmlSitemap](#XmlSitemap)</code>
 <a name="XmlSitemap+urlOptions"></a>

 ### xmlSitemap.urlOptions : <code>Array.&lt;String&gt;</code>
 Allowable option tags for urls in sitemap.
-Add options with or without handlers by using [addOption](#XmlSitemap+addOption).
+Add options with or without handlers by using [XmlSitemap#addOption](XmlSitemap#addOption).

 **Kind**: instance property of <code>[XmlSitemap](#XmlSitemap)</code>
 **Default**: <code>[&#x27;lastmod&#x27;, &#x27;changefreq&#x27;, &#x27;priority&#x27;]</code>